Red Bryant

-Joseph Anthony "Red" Bryant (born April 18, 1984) is a former American football defensive tackle.
-He played college football at Texas A&M, and was drafted by the Seattle Seahawks in the fourth round of the 2008 NFL Draft.
-Bryant also played for the Jacksonville Jaguars, Buffalo Bills and Arizona Cardinals.
+Joseph Anthony "Red" Bryant (born April 18, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, and was selected by the Seattle Seahawks in the fourth round of the 2008 NFL draft.
+Bryant was also a member of the Jacksonville Jaguars, Buffalo Bills and Arizona Cardinals.

-Early years
+Early life

 Born and raised in Jasper, Texas, Bryant graduated from Jasper High School in 2003. where he was a three-sport star in football, basketball, and track.
 In football, he was named the District Defensive Player of the Year as well as the Southeast Texas Defensive Player of the Year by The Beaumont Enterprise as a sophomore.
 As a junior, he made 94 tackles and forced 10 sacks.
 In his senior year, he earned District and Golden Triangle Defensive MVP honors.
 He was also selected to the first-team Division 3A All-state team by the Texas Sports Writers Association, and was a finalist for the Willie Ray Smith Award, which is presented to the top offensive and defensive players in Southeast Texas.

 Also an standout track & field athlete, Bryant was one of the state's top performers in the throwing events.
 He captured the state title in the shot put event at the 2003 UIL T&F Championships, recording a career-best throw of 62 ft 10 in (19.20 m).
 He also competed in the discus throw (top-throw of 158 ft 4 in).
 In addition, he also ran the 40-yard dash under 5 seconds, bench-pressed 350 pounds and squatted 520.

 When it came to college recruiting, Rivals.com gave him a 3-star rating and ranked him No. 83 out of all the Texas players in his 2003 recruiting class.
 He was recruited for college play by Texas A&M, Arkansas, Colorado, Nebraska, Notre Dame, Oklahoma, and Texas.
 He chose to sign with Texas A&M to play for head coach Dennis Franchione.